Transform your home with a budget-friendly DIY fruity-scented potpourri! Discover easy steps to create a natural and family-friendly aroma.

 Homemade potpourri has several advantages over store-bought options.
 First and foremost, it allows you to control the ingredients, ensuring a natural and chemical-free fragrance for your home.
 You can personalize the scent by choosing your favorite fruits and spices, creating a unique blend that reflects your preferences.
 Additionally, homemade potpourri is cost-effective, as it can be made with everyday kitchen supplies, reducing the environmental impact of packaging.
 The process of making your own potpourri can also be a creative and enjoyable experience, adding a personal touch to your home decor.

 Making Your Homemade Potpourri

-- Fruit (almost any will do – I like apples and oranges – I like to do this when I’m making fruit salad so I’m not wasting the peels)
+- Fruit (almost any variety works; I prefer apples and oranges, especially when making fruit salad to avoid wasting peels)